History and Evolution of the Metaverse Concept

 The Metaverse is an ever-evolving, quasi-fictional digital world comprising various websites and platforms.
 It was first established in science fiction as a virtual world that users could access and explore (albeit with a dystopian twist).
 The concept eventually emerged in the real world with the invention of the internet and has since evolved to include social media sites, video game worlds, and interactive online experiences.

-The concept recently gained much traction after Facebook rebranded itself to “Meta” in 2021, sparking excitement about the potential for a fully immersive virtual reality.
-While numerous technical and legal issues still need to be addressed before reaching this goal, the idea is steadily gaining steam.
-Many industry experts have predicted that we will see significant developments on this front over the coming years.
+The concept recently gained much traction after Facebook rebranded itself as “Meta” in 2021, sparking excitement about the potential for fully immersive virtual reality.
+While there are still many technical and legal issues to be resolved before this can be achieved, the idea is gaining momentum.
+Many industry experts have predicted that we will see significant developments on this front in the coming years.

 Index

-The Metaverse is a persistent virtual world or a collective space of several virtual worlds, providing a shared space for users to interact and experience information, content, and activities.
-The concept envisions a seamless integration of Virtual Reality (or Augmented Reality), enabling users to live, work, and play in a 3D simulated environment.
+The Metaverse is a persistent virtual world, or a collective space of virtual worlds, that provides a shared space for users to interact and experience information, content and activities.
+The concept envisages the seamless integration of virtual reality (or augmented reality), enabling users to live, work and play in a simulated 3D environment.

 Full article: The Metaverse explained – Definition, Introduction and Examples